Harvesting Rainfall: Experimental Evidence from Cistern Deployment in Northeast Brazil

 Impact on Vulnerability: On an index of vulnerability including measures of depression, child food security, and self-reported health, households assigned to receive water cisterns were 0.13 standard deviations less vulnerable than households in the comparison group.

-Impact on Voting Behavior: In municipal voting machines where more households received cisterns, incumbent mayors received fewer votes; for each person assigned to treatment in a municipality, the incumbent mayor received approximately 0.2 fewer votes (from a mean vote share of 46 percent).
+Impact on Voting Behavior: In municipal voting machines where more households received cisterns, incumbent mayors received fewer votes; for each person assigned to intervention in a municipality, the incumbent mayor received approximately 0.2 fewer votes (from a mean vote share of 46 percent).
 Challengers to the incumbent, meanwhile, received 0.25 more votes per person that was assigned to receive a cistern, indicating that voters were changing their minds and expressing support for an opposition candidate rather than choosing not to vote.

 Bobonis, Gustavo J., Paul Gertler, Marco Gonzalez-Navarro, and Simeon Nichter.
 “Vulnerability and Clientelism.”
 NBER Working Paper No. 23589, July 2017.